-While this Guide sets out high level information, it is not a substitute for advice.
-This is particularly important at the present time as issues are evolving quickly.
+While the Guide sets out high level information, it is not a substitute for advice.
+This is particularly important at the present time as issues are evolving quickly.\

 We hope you will find this Guide valuable as you navigate these important issues and we welcome your feedback on any aspect of it.
+This is available below or as a PDF guide: click here.